cfpb/consumerfinance.gov/docs/docs/installation.md

 Uncomment and set the GovDelivery environment variables in your `.env` file.

+!!! note
-> **NOTE:** GovDelivery is a third-party web service that powers our emails.
+	GovDelivery is a third-party web service that powers our emails.
 	The API is used by subscribe forms on our website.
 	Users may decide to swap this tool out for another third-party service.

 ## Curious about what the setup scripts are doing?